skmalm/mws-restaurant-stage-1/README.md

 Thanks to Udacity for the primary instructional material.

-Thanks to Colt Steele for helping me figure out Flexbox use and other CSS styling.
+Thanks to Colt Steele for helping me figure out Flexbox use and other CSS styling. (https://www.udemy.com/the-advanced-web-developer-bootcamp/)

-Thanks to Matthew Cranford for help related to making the site accessible.
+Thanks to Matthew Cranford for help related to making the site accessible. (https://matthewcranford.com/)

 Thanks to Matthew Cranford and Ryan Waite for help getting the service worker running.
+(Ryan Waite tutorial: https://youtu.be/dMutLUzVbIA)

 # Mobile Web Specialist Certification Course
 ---